vorrawut/KafkaStarter/class/workshop/lesson_2/README.md

-# Lesson 2 Workshop: Environment Setup & Kafka Infrastructure
+# Workshop: Environment Setup & Kafka Infrastructure

 ## 🎯 Objective
 Set up a complete Kafka development environment and validate that all components are working correctly.